tauri-apps/plugins-workspace/plugins/authenticator/README.md

 }
 ```

-Afterwards all the plugin's APIs are available through the JavaScript guest bindings:
+Afterwards, all the plugin's APIs are available through the JavaScript guest bindings:

 ```javascript
 import { Authenticator } from "tauri-plugin-authenticator-api";